Bungalow Style House Design (Interior & Exterior Ideas)

 4. Functional and Flexible

 Now that we have discussed the characteristics of a Bungalow house, we notice a stark similarity with the Craftsman house style.
-Even though the names are used interchangeably, there are fundamental features that distinguish these very two prominent styles.
+Even though the names are used interchangeably, there are fundamental features that distinguish these two prominent styles.

 What is the Difference Between a Bungalow and a Craftsman Style House?

 A Footprint is the foremost element that sets the two apart.
-Bungalow houses were smaller in size in contrast to the larger and lush Victorian homes that were being built parallel.
+Bungalow houses were smaller in size, in contrast to the larger and lush Victorian homes that were being built in parallel.
 These came into the limelight when Californians got bored of the lavish Victorian homes and yearned for a more simple abode.

 As the name suggests, Craftsman Houses aimed for a more ornamented and intricately decorated aura in comparison to the Bungalow homes.